William Howard, Viscount Andover: Early life

 Howard was the eldest surviving son of Henry Howard, 11th Earl of Suffolk and 4th Earl of Berkshire and his wife, Catherine Graham, daughter of Col. James Grahme and Dorothy Howard, granddaughter of Thomas Howard, 1st Earl of Berkshire.

 From 1725 to 1728, he was educated at Eton College.

 Career

 Andover was returned unopposed as a Tory Member of Parliament for Castle Rising at a by-election on 16 April 1737.
 He voted against the Government on the Spanish convention in 1739 and on the Place Bill of 1740.
 In February 1741, he was one of the Tories who withdrew on the motion for Prime Minister Robert Walpole's dismissal.
 He was returned unopposed at the 1741 British general election but did not stand in 1747.

 Marriage and issue

+Mary Howard, née Finch (1717-1803), painting by Thomas Hudson, 1746.

 Lord Andover married Lady Mary Finch, daughter of Heneage Finch, 2nd Earl of Aylesford on 6 November 1736.
 They resided at Elford Hall, Staffordshire, and had four children: